22nd MARCH ALL SAINTS MILFORD ON SEA

 It might have happened in March 2020... but it didn't!

-As we all know, the world changed - and we are left only with this poster as a souvenir of the concert that never was.
+As we all know, Covid changed the world - and we are left only with this poster as a souvenir of the concert that never was.